Thank you for subscribing

 Murtoa

 Just 25 minutes' drive from Horsham, roughly halfway between Melbourne and Adelaide, you'll find Murtoa.
-The quaint country town is a gateway to many of the hidden treasures of the far west region of the Wimmera, including the must-do Silo Art Trail.
+The quaint country town (pictured at the top of the article) is a gateway to many of the hidden treasures of the far west region of the Wimmera, including the must-do Silo Art Trail.

 Loch